Degree Conferral Procedures

 - Fill out the form and click "Submit" when finished

-- or go to the Enrollment Services Office at any campus to complete an application
+- or go to the PACT Office at any campus for assistance on degree conferral and graduation processes.

 The College reserves the right to revise or change its academic calendar, rules, charges, fees, schedules, courses, requirements for degree and other regulations, policies and practices affecting students whenever considered necessary or desirable.
 The foregoing changes may include, without limitation, the elimination and courses and/or programs.